badgirlbongi/bongihub/workflow.md

 + trying dropdown designs to display, it was not displaying so i made some changes on the same file testing from line 377 on the WC province
 + it's not really displaying well, included popper scripts
 + working on the addplace.php file and added imgupload.php file to handle uploading the image
-+ testing if the addplace works
++ testing if the addplace works, threw an error of the included file , wrong name have to fix it